Home run king Barry Bonds has his No. 25 retired by Giants

-SAN FRANCISCO (AP) — Likely for the last time and almost 11 years after playing his final game, Barry Bonds ran out to left field in his No. 25 uniform shirt after being announced as if he were still in San Francisco’s lineup.
+SAN FRANCISCO (AP) — Likely for the last time and almost 11 years after playing his final game, Barry Bonds ran out to his old spot in his No. 25 Giants jersey.

+“I wanted to be in left field one more time,” Bonds said Saturday night.
+“And I thought it was appropriate.
+That’s what I wanted to do.”

+“I was going to put the whole uniform on, but just didn’t have time because it ran a little bit longer.
+I wanted to throw on everything and stand in left field one more time.
+That’s where everyone saw me and that’s where I thought they should see me last,” he said.

-Bonds had his number retired by the Giants during a long ceremony Saturday night before playing his other team, the Pittsburgh Pirates — also 11 years to the month from when he broke Hank Aaron’s home run record in his 22nd and final major league season.
-Still beloved and cheered in the Bay Area he cherishes as home, Bonds finished his career under the cloud of steroids allegations that made him a villain most everywhere else.
+Bonds had his number retired by the Giants during a long ceremony before San Francisco played his other team, the Pittsburgh Pirates — also 11 years to the month from when he broke Hank Aaron’s home run record in his 22nd and final major league season.

 “I am overwhelmed with emotions as the reality of this day sets in,” Bonds said.
 “This may come as a surprise to a lot of people but as a child I didn’t even want to play baseball.
 I wanted to play all sports — basketball, football, ride my bike, all the things that kids do.
 But once my mom signed me up … I got my first taste of what would be my lifelong passion.”

+Now called AT&T Park, Bonds knows what he meant to this place.

+“I think the park thing is more to me than the number thing, because I built this park.
+That’s all,” Bonds said.
+“When I walk in this ballpark, I know whose house it is.”

-Surrounded by former teammates and managers, Hall of Famers and his family, an overjoyed Bonds had no words as he mentally prepared for his number retirement ceremony.
-Much like his days chasing the home run record.
+Surrounded by former teammates and managers, Hall of Famers and his family, Bonds had no words as he mentally prepared for his number retirement ceremony.

 “Shhhh,” the slugger said smiling, then a few minutes later repeated three times, “I have to focus.”